Engrain vs. ingrain

 But being so deeply ingrained in the department he now leads has come at a cost, Beck said.
 [LA Times]

 But engrained is not completely absent.
-We find quite a few instances in American publications—for example:
+Instances of its use seem especially common in American sources:

 That’s a tough sell, because few things are more deeply engrained in human nature than the impulse to punish enemies.
 [NY Times]